HaonanGuo/Remote-Sensing-ChatGPT/README.md

 Updates
 ----
+* TODO: Some functions to be optimized(better model & better response to GPT).<br/>

+2023.09.19: <br/>
+* Remote Sensing GPT now supports GPT-4 and multi-round chating!
+An interactive interface is now available(see interface.py)~<br/>

+2023.08.23:<br/>
-Initial release：2023.08.23
+* Initial release
-* TODO: Provide an interactive interface

 The code
 ----